bioperl/bioperl-live/README.md

 # Installation

-BioPerl distribution has the same name as the BioPerl.
-However, the BioPerl distribution only includes a subset of the project modules.
+The BioPerl distribution and BioPerl project have the same name.
+The BioPerl distribution includes only a subset of the project modules.
 Because of this, the meaning of "installing BioPerl" is rarely clear.
 Instead of "install BioPerl", the aim must be "install module X".